willfetter/Module_21-deep-learning-challenge/AlphabetSoup-Report.md

 ## Analysis Results

-1. An overview of the analysis: Explain the purpose of this analysis.
-2. Results: Using bulleted lists and images to support your answers, address the following questions:
-   - Data Preprocessing
+### Data Preprocessing
-      - What variable(s) are the target(s) for your model?
+#### What variable(s) are the target(s) for your model?

+        The target variable is 'IS_SUCCESSFUL' as this is a binary variable that indicates whether an organization was successful or not.
+'0' represents not successful, '1' represents successful.

-      - What variable(s) are the features for your model?
+#### What variable(s) are the features for your model?

+       The feature variables are all of the other information found within the dataset, except the 'EIN' and 'NAME'.
+Includes 'APPLICATION TYPE', 'AFFILIATION", 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS', 'ASK_AMT')

-      - What variable(s) should be removed from the input data because they are neither targets nor features?
+#### What variable(s) should be removed from the input data because they are neither targets nor features?

+       The variables 'EIN' and 'NAME' were removed as they are neither targets nor features.

-   - Compiling, Training, and Evaluating the Model
+### Compiling, Training, and Evaluating the Model
-      - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+#### How many neurons, layers, and activation functions did you select for your neural network model, and why?

+       Input Layer: The model’s input layer received all the features after one-hot encoding and scaling.
+       First Hidden Layer: 100 neurons with ReLU activation function.
+       Second Hidden Layer: 30 neurons with ReLU activation function.
+       Third Hidden Layer: 30 neurons with ReLU activation function.
+       Output Layer: 1 neuron with Sigmoid activation function for binary classification.

-      - Were you able to achieve the target model performance?
+#### Were you able to achieve the target model performance?

+       Over 200 epochs, we were able to achieve a model with about 80% accuracy at predicting successful campaigns if the following conditions are true:
+              -      your name appears more than 5 times, and
+              -      your application type is either: T3, T4, T6, T5, T19, T8, T7, T10, and
+              -      you have more than 1000 counts in your classification,

-      - What steps did you take in your attempts to increase model performance?
+#### What steps did you take in your attempts to increase model performance?

+Adjusted the number of neurons in each hidden layer.
+Experimented with adding and removing hidden layers.
+Tried different activation functions in the hidden layers and adjusted the number of epochs.
+Processed categorical variables to group rare occurrences into an "Other" category to reduce noise.

-3. Summary: Summarize the overall results of the deep learning model.
+## Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.